RonaldVisser/Dendro_R/README.md

 analysis of daily response functions.
 For the enthusiast of monthly data, there is monthly_response() function.
-The last core function is compare_methods(), which effectively compares several linear and nonlinear regression algorithms on the task of climate reconstruction.
+The last core function is compare_methods(), which effectively compares several linear and nonlinear regression algorithms on the task of climate reconstruction
 <span class="citation" data-cites="jevsenak2018">(Jevšenak and Levanič
-2018)</span></td>
+2018)</span>.</td>
 <td><a
 href="https://cran.r-project.org/web/packages/dendroTools/index.html">CRAN</a></td>
 <td><a href="https://github.com/jernejjevsenak/dendroTools"